Alchemy-Data-Migration/take-home-exams/readme.md

 Once youre complete:
 Zip the directory or folder containing the files.
 This will create a single, compressed file that you can easily upload or transfer.
-Email the zip file to "msarker@cognitus.com" with the subject "Alchemy_Test_Name_Last_Name"
+Email the zip file to "msarker@cognitus.com" with the subject "Alchemy_Test_YourName"